MCMostWolf/ExplorersCompassEdited/README.md

 Explorer's Compass is a Minecraft mod that allows you to search for and locate structures anywhere in the world.
 It is the sister mod of [Nature's Compass](https://github.com/MattCzyr/NaturesCompass), which allows you to locate biomes.

+Edited things:
+1. Do not search for structures around the player.
+2. It will not detect structures that have already been detected, but if it exceeds the detection range, it will clear the structures that have been searched and re-search, detecting the nearest structure.

 ## Download